kieroid/xanthid/README.md

 ------------
 to install, edit the makefile and type `sudo make install`.<br/>
 to compile, type `make`, and to clean the repo, type `make clean`.<br/>
+to test xanthid, type `make xephyr`. ensure you have xephyr installed.<br/>
 have fun and good luck

 credits